Moonsong-Labs/double-zero/docs/step-by-step-guide.md

 - 8545

 Now we need to create the ecosystem.
 This command is going to promp you with a wizzard to do the initial configuration of the network.
-Double zero can work with any configuration, but the framework is meant to be used with a validium chain.
+Private Validium can work with any configuration, but the framework is meant to be used with a validium chain.

 Also, it’s good to avoid using the default chain id.
 For this example we are going to use `54678` .